How to Invest in Minority-Owned Businesses this Small Business Saturday

 “It's easier to get funds, even if it's smaller amounts, from family and friends because they want to be a part of it,” says Matt Brudnok, one of the owners at Lucky Sign Spirits.
 “But when someone we don’t know invests, it means they took a cool, calculated look at getting their money back, and they think that we're worth investing in.”

-Small Business Saturday is the biggest day of the year for small businesses crowdfunding on Honeycomb
+Small Business Saturday is the biggest day of the year for local businesses crowdfunding on Honeycomb

 Excited to learn more?
 Fill out this form to jump on to our investor newsletter and get immediately informed of the exciting investment opportunities you can take advantage of.